ProjectsGm2/Gm2-Wordpress-Suite/README.md

 npm run build:assets
 ```

-This generates `assets/dist/ae-main.modern.js`, `ae-main.legacy.js`, page‑specific bundles like `contact.js`, and `polyfills.js`.
+This generates `assets/dist/ae-main.modern.js`, `ae-main.legacy.js`, page‑specific bundles like `contact.js`, `polyfills.js`, and a `vanilla-helpers.js` module.
 Modern browsers load only the ESM files; older browsers without module support receive the `nomodule` bundle and polyfills when `needPolyfills()` detects missing features.
 Commit the updated files in `assets/dist` to version control.

 ### JavaScript Replacements

 When the **Enable Replacements** option is active (`ae_js_replacements`), front‑end scripts execute callbacks on matched elements.
 Use the `ae_seo/js/replacements` filter to return an associative array where keys are CSS selectors and values are callback names available on `window`.
 Each callback receives the matched element as its only argument.
+The plugin also ships a `vanilla-helpers.js` module with tiny DOM utilities for these callbacks.

 ## AI Providers